Health Center Updates

 What do I do if I think I may have been exposed or have symptoms of the coronavirus?

-Call ahead to your healthcare professional if you develop a fever1 and symptoms of respiratory illness, such as cough or difficulty breathing, and have been in close contact2 with a person known to have COVID-19 or if you live in or have recently traveled to an area with an ongoing spread.
-Tell your healthcare professional about your recent travel or contact.
+Call ahead to your healthcare professional if you develop a fever and symptoms of respiratory illness, such as cough or difficulty breathing, and have been in close contact with a person known to have COVID-19.
 Your healthcare professional will work with your state’s public health department and CDC to determine if you need to be tested for COVID-19.

 COVID-19 testing fees